 Farrah is extremely passionate about reducing gun violence and is honored to serve on the board of Whitney/Strong.
 She lives in a suburb of Louisville, Ky. with her husband, son, and daughter.

 Please join with Whitney/Strong today by making a donation.
-Together we’ll be working with politicians to drive conversations related to gun violence as well as gathering data and leveraging findings to drive education and advocacy.
+Together we’ll be working with politicians to drive conversations related to gun violence as well as gathering data and leveraging findings to drive education, advocacy, and solutions.
 We can prevent these situations from happening and I’m excited to take advantage of my second chance in life to make a meaningful difference.
 I can’t do it alone… but we can do it together.